MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-pango/doc/md/Context.md

 Description
 ===========

-A `PangoContext` stores global information used to control the itemization process.
+A **Gnome::Pango::Context** stores global information used to control the itemization process.

-The information stored by `PangoContext` includes the fontmap used to look up fonts, and default values such as the default language, default gravity, or default font.
+The information stored by **Gnome::Pango::Context** includes the fontmap used to look up fonts, and default values such as the default language, default gravity, or default font.

-To obtain a `PangoContext`, use [method `$Pango`.FontMap.create_context].
+To obtain a **Gnome::Pango::Context**, use `.create-context() defined in FontMap`.

 Class initialization
 ====================